 It corresponds to the with the setting = Zero Coupon

-Formally, assuming the maturity T can be expressed as M number of years from swap inception, then:
+Formally, assuming the maturity T can be expressed as L(T-T₀) number of years from the swap inception T₀, then:

 where N is the swap notional, f is the recompounding frequency of the fixed rate r and

 where I(t) is the value of the referenced raw inflation index that applies at time t, but generally published after t with some index-specific publication delay Δt

 lag is a contractually specified time lag that must not be less than Δt

 Note the QuantLib implementation assumes f = 1